-- The message repetition rate is assumed to be 5 Hz or less [15]. - In order to reduce information duplication, CPMs exclude information on vehicles which themselves transmit CAMs/BSMs.
-CPMs may also exclude information on objects whose information is being shared via CPMs by other vehicles.
+The ETSI CPM model [17] considers that in order to reduce information duplication, CPMs exclude information on vehicles which themselves transmit CAMs/BSMs.
+CPMs may also exclude information on objects whose information is being shared via CPMs by other vehicles (redundancy mitigation).

-Here, we assume that a total of 25 or 80 surrounding vehicles can be sensed by a host vehicle, corresponding to low and high levels of sensing capability, respectively.
-We also consider a future scenario where the penetration rate of LTE-V2X has reached 70%; i.e., seven out of ten vehicles transmit continual repetitive CAMs/BSMs, and sensed data in relation to these vehicles need not be shared.
-We finally assume that a quarter of surrounding objects are non-vehicles and sensed data in relation to these are also not shared by the host vehicle.
+For the purposes of this study, we assume that a maximum of 18 or 60 surrounding road users can be sensed by a host vehicle, corresponding to low and high levels of sensing capability, respectively.
+We again assume an ITS penetration rate of 50% (see earlier); i.e., half of the vehicles transmit continual repetitive CAMs, and sensed data in relation to these vehicles need not be shared.
 The CPM payload size can then be calculated as follows:

-- Case-1: With a total of 25 sensed items and 50 bytes per item, information is shared in relation to only floor{25(1 0.75×0.70)} = 11 sensed vehicles, implying a CPM packet size of 550 bytes. - Case-2: With a total of 80 sensed items and 50 bytes per item, information is shared in relation to only floor{ $80 (1 0.75 \times 0.70)$ } = 38 sensed vehicles, implying a CPM packet size of 1900 bytes.
+- Case-1: With a total of 18 sensed road users at 35 bytes each, information is shared in relation to only $18 \times 0.5=9$ sensed road users, implying a CPM packet size of $156 + (9 \times 35) = 471$ bytes. - Case-2: With a total of 60 sensed road users at 50 bytes each, information is shared in relation to only $60 \times 0.5=30$ sensed road users, implying a CPM packet size of $156 + (30 \times 35) = 1206$ bytes.